Things To Do In Cardiff For Couples

 2019 is expected to be the races biggest ever year.
 You can swim in the world-famous bay, followed by a fast cycle route along the closed roads of Cardiff city centre finishing with a run along the Cardiff Bay barrage.

 Even though the date is to be confirmed, it is the food event of the summer.
 From farmhouse cheese, handmade chocolate, specialist liqueurs and much, much more to tempt the taste buds.
 With over 100 specialist food and drink producers and live entertainment, it is the perfect way to sit back and relax.

 The route takes runners past the capital’s most iconic landmarks and historic buildings.
 It is a predominately flat and fast course making it ideal for all abilities.
 Runners head into Cardiff Bay from Penarth Marina over the barrage, and right through the heart of the bay and Roald Dahl Plass.

 It is always cheaper to book your hotel stay direct!
 Booking a hotel room used to be a strenuous task, however with the use of modern technology these can be booked from your phone, laptop or tablet with a few clicks.
-Online booking agents have made the information easily accessible, and allows you to find new hotels.
+Online booking agents have made the information easily accessible and allow you to find new hotels.
 They may save you time and effort, but you could end up paying more.